YulieRu/PINN_turbulent_jet/README.md

 Besides, simple autoencoder (simpleAE) has been trained using numerical fields from simulation of turbulent jet with the modified Spalart–Allmaras model.
 Then physics loss (that is equaitions residuals) were included in loss-function, but the predictions were spoilt.
 So it was shown that numerical derivatives and autioencoder didn't work for data assimilation in this case.
 A notebook is availiable [here](simpleAE/simpleAE_numerical_derivatives.ipynb).

+As the raw experimental data are the displacement fields (not temperature fields) the [Denoising autoencoder](https://github.com/GuFeng-95/Denoising-Autoencoder) is used for filtering displacement fields obtained in BOS experiment.
+Filtered fields can be then used for processing to obtain more smooth temperature fields.
+A notebook is availiable [here](DAE/DAE_filtering_displacement_fields_training.ipynb).

 *Illustration of full-connected neural network*:

 ![alt text](https://github.com/YulieRu/PINN_turbulent_jet/blob/7f5ceb3dca788ba5b68e9714223ac9ececd9f29b/scheme.svg)